 A. Benedictine University accepts MasterCard, Visa, Discover and American Express cards.

 A. If payment in full is not received by the due date and your charges will not be covered by financial aid, you must be on a payment plan in order to avoid assessment of a late payment fee and financial hold to your student account.
 Please note that tuition for the Fall term must be paid in full with the December 1st payment and tuition for the Spring term must be paid in full with the May 1st payment.
 Summer tuition payment plans begin June 1st with final payment on August 1st.

 A. Anticipated aid shows the expected credit that will be posted to the student's account.
-These amounts are typically based on full time enrollment and are reviewed by the Financial Aid Office staff after the term has begun and before being posted to the student's account.
+These amounts are typically based on full time enrollment and are reviewed by the Financial Aid Office staff after the add/drop period is over and before being posted to the student's account.
 All programs (Pell, MAP, institutional aid, Stafford and PLUS loans) have separate criteria that must be reviewed each term before aid is posted.
-The post date for anticipated aid that appears on the billing statement refers to the expiration date of that aid.
+The post date for anticipated aid that appears on the account statement refers to the expiration date of that aid.
 If those aid amounts are not posted to your student account by the post date listed on your bill, please contact the Financial Aid Office for explanation.

 A. Financial aid is not credited to student accounts until the 2nd week of the term (after the 100% add/drop period).
 Students should have received, or will be receiving an award letter from the Financial Aid Office.
 To determine their out-of-pocket expenses, students/parents should take the total invoiced amount for the term, and subtract that term's portion of their financial aid.
 Note: Federal Work Study should NOT be included (this is not an award, it is received as a paycheck only if the student works on campus).
 Loans may be disbursed minus up to 4% bank service fee(s).